bbudhiana/firebase_auth_bloc/README.md

 ## Getting Started

-[Remember: First thing first] (https://firebase.google.com/docs/android/setup?authuser=2)
+Remember: First thing first (https://firebase.google.com/docs/android/setup?authuser=2)

 - add project to firebase console
 - get the 'google-services.json'
 - follow the instruction from firebase console when you add project

+This code base on : https://youtu.be/xGqMgHnDgb8 with add some features :

+- login with google
+- update with new BLoC plugin
+- add error handler

 This project is a starting point for a Flutter application.